1935 Labor Day hurricane: Meteorological history

 An area of disturbed weather developed northeast of the Turks Islands toward the end of August.
 By August 31, a definite tropical depression appeared near Long Island in the southeastern Bahamas and quickly intensified.
 It reached hurricane intensity near the south end of Andros Island on September 1.
 The storm then explosively intensified and turned toward the Florida Keys at a speed of 10 mph.
 The storm had an eye 9–10 mi across.
 The storm made landfall late on September 2 near Long Key, at peak intensity, with an intensity of 892 mbar and 1-minute sustained winds of 185 mph.
-After leaving the Keys, the storm weakened as it skirted the Florida gulf coast, making a second landfall at Cedar Keys.
+After leaving the Keys, the storm weakened as it skirted the Florida gulf coast, making a second landfall at Cedar Key.
 The storm sped up and rapidly weakened over the Mid-Atlantic states, causing heavy rainfall, with the highest total being 16.7 in in Easton, Maryland.
 The storm finally emerged over the open Atlantic near Cape Henry.
 The storm continued into the North Atlantic Ocean, where it merged with an extratropical cyclone on September 10.

 The first recorded instance of an aircraft flown for the specific purpose of locating a hurricane occurred on the afternoon of September 2, 1935.
 The Weather Bureau's 1:30 PM advisory placed the center of the hurricane at north latitude 23° 20', west longitude 80° 15', moving slowly westward.
 This was about 27 miles north of Isabela de Sagua, Villa Clara, Cuba, and 145 miles east of Havana.
 Captain Leonard Povey of the Aviation Corps of the Cuban Army (Cuerpo de Aviación del Ejército de Cuba) volunteered to investigate the threat to the capital.
 Flying a Curtis Hawk II, Captain Povey, an American expatriate, who was the Aviation Corps' chief training officer, observed the storm north of its reported position.
 Because he was flying an open-cockpit biplane, he opted not to fly into the storm.
 He later proposed an aerial hurricane patrol.
 Nothing further came of this idea until June 1943, when Colonel Joe Duckworth and Lieutenant Ralph O'Hair flew into a hurricane near Galveston, Texas.